developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/about/index.md

 ### New in DataWedge 6.5

-**Improved Profile Export**
+**Improved Profile Exporting**

 DataWedge 6.5 improves compatibility of exported Profiles for deployment to dissimilar devices.
 Previously, DataWedge supported deployment of exported Profiles only to devices that are functionally equivalent to the device that created original Profile.
-Now, Profiles created with DataWedge 6.5 will work on any Zebra device model, as long as it's running DataWedge 6.5 or higher.
+Now, Profiles created with DataWedge 6.5 will work on any Zebra device model running DataWedge 6.5 or higher.

 **New APIs**: